Γ

 The most important active ingredients in comfrey:

-• Allantoin (0.6-4.7%) : Promotes cell regeneration and tissue repair
+• Allantoin (0.6-4.7%): Promotes cell regeneration and tissue repair

-• Rosmarinic acid : Strong anti-inflammatory and antioxidant
+• Rosmarinic acid: Strongly anti-inflammatory and antioxidant

-• Mucilages : Soothe and protect the skin
+• Mucilages: Soothe and protect the skin

-• Tannins : Astringent and wound-healing
+• Tannins: Astringent and wound-healing

-• Choline : Supports cell membrane functions
+• Choline: Supports cell membrane functions

-Comfrey root vs. comfrey leaves: Which is better?
+Comfrey Root vs. Comfrey Leaves: Which is better?

-Benefits of comfrey root
+Advantages of comfrey root

 • Highest allantoin content (up to 4.7%)